-Healthy gums are an important part of your overall dental health.
-If your gums aren’t healthy, you’re at risk for infection, tooth loss, and other dental problems as well.
-But it’s easy not to recognize the signs of periodontal disease.
-Too many patients either don’t notice the signs, or they mistakenly believe that certain signs are actually normal.
-Here are some of the things that you should know about periodontal disease so that you can take good care of your gums.
+Healthy gums are essential to your overall dental health.
+If your gums aren’t healthy, you’re at high risk for gum infection, tooth loss, and other dental problems.
+However, it’s not easy to recognize the signs of periodontal disease.
+Too many patients either don’t notice the symptoms or mistakenly believe that certain signs are normal.
+Here are some key things you should note about periodontal disease so you can take good care of your gums.

 How Can Periodontal Disease Affect Your Health?

-Gum disease can lead to even more serious health problems if it’s not treated.
+Gum disease can lead to even more serious health problems if not treated.

-Periodontal disease is a problem in and of itself, and poor gum health also negatively affect your tooth health.
-However, it’s important to realize that periodontal disease can also have serious impacts on your overall physical health as well.
+Periodontal disease is a problem in and of itself, and poor gum health also negatively affects your tooth health.
+However, it’s important to realize that periodontal disease can also seriously impact your overall physical health.

 Gum disease is linked to several serious health conditions.
-It can contribute to or exacerbate heart disease, and it may also increase your risk for the kinds of strokes that are caused by blocked arteries.
-Patients who have diabetes and gum disease have more difficulty getting their blood sugar under control than diabetic patients who have healthy gums.
+It can contribute to or exacerbate heart disease and may also increase your risk for the kinds of strokes caused by blocked arteries.
+Patients with diabetes and gum disease have more difficulty getting their blood sugar under control than diabetic patients who have healthy gums.
 The bacteria that cause gum disease can also contribute to respiratory illnesses, and pregnant patients with gum disease are at risk for premature birth.

 The treatment of periodontal disease will depend on the stage of the disease and the severity of the infection.